oasisprotocol/oasis-core/docs/consensus/scheduler.md

 ## Validator Committee

+To schedule the validator committee, the committee scheduler selects among nodes [registered] with the [`RoleValidator`] role.
+Each node's entity must have an [escrow account balance] meeting the total thresholds for the nodes and runtimes that it has registered.
+If an entity's escrow account balance is too low to meet the total threshold, the committee scheduler does not consider that entity's nodes.

+From these qualifying nodes, the committee scheduler selects at most one node from each entity, up to a maximum validator committee size.
+The maximum validator committee size is configured in the genesis document, under the path `.scheduler.params.max_validators` (consult the [operator docs] for a link to the current genesis document).
+Unlike how the committee scheduler schedules other committees, it schedules the validator committee by choosing nodes from the entities that have the highest escrow account balances.

 When the committee scheduler schedules the validator committee, it additionally assigns each member a _voting power_, which controls (i) the weight of its votes in the consensus protocol and (ii) how often it serves as the proposer in